 Note that the unit does not have an on/off switch.
 It automatically turns on when it receives power.
-It takes several seconds for the system to boot up.
+It takes a couple of seconds for the system to boot up.
 Once the system is ready, the SYS LED will light up.
 Power terminal block pin assignments are shown below: